Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/best-practices/microsoft-365-change-guide.md

 The Message center provides the following attributes in a message; Publish Date, Message ID (for tracking specific messages), Title, and (change/event) Description.
 The Message center is a critical source of information and important for change planning and update consumption across Microsoft 365.
 Building projects and tasks from these often-actionable notifications is critical to a successful change strategy.

-To help you better understand this content, [Planner has been integrated with Message center allowing messages to be directly synced with Planner](/office365/planner/track-message-center-tasks-planner).
+To help you better understand this content, the [Planner has been integrated with Message center allowing messages to be directly synced with Planner](/office365/planner/track-message-center-tasks-planner).

 Planner features include: